 Work-related injury body check-up

-According to the internationally accepted standard and the local regulations, factory K should provide living allowances to Chee with the amount that not lower than the monthly minimum wage in Dongguan.
+According to the internationally accepted standard and the local regulations, factory K should provide living allowances to Chee with an amount not lower than the monthly minimum wage in Dongguan.
 Referring to the past cases, Inno recommended factory K and brand F kept following up till Chee reaches 18.
 At last, Chee gained her compensation with the amount of CNY 18,900 (CNY 2,100 per month × 9 months) offered by factory K.

 Psychological resources connecting and support